shizzard/jiffy-v/README.md

 1. We can define `soft_list` type, which will be opposite to `strong_list` type, e.g. `{soft_list, [{string}, {integer}]}` will mean "list of strings or integers", not "list of strings or list of integers".
 2. Sometimes it may be useful to return erroneous field value in error tuple: `{ErrorCode, FieldPath, ErroneousValue}`. **NB**: this can be aaplied only to elementary types, not composite ones.
-3. It may be useful to add a little function to get data from decoded JSON term with XPath-style:
+3. It may be useful to add a little function to get data from decoded JSON term with XPath-style (to be used with `jiffy_v` module):

 ```erlang
 get(undefined, _Keys) ->